 Learn about these brave and greatest martial artist female actresses of all time.
-Though they acted in movies based on different genres, but martial arts is something for which they are internationally known and won many awards at international platforms for the same.
+Though they acted in movies based on different genres, martial arts is something for which they are internationally known and won many awards on international platforms for the same.
 Come on, let us have a look and know them in a, much better way.

 1. Kara Hui Ying-hung

 Hong Kong actress, Kara Hui Ying-hung has portrayed various roles on screen, but she is best-known for doing Kung Fu roles in the Shaw Brothers Studio.
 Already trained in martial arts, Kara gave her best to the action movies and proved herself to be one of the best female martial artist actresses.
-Despite from being a poor family, her hard work helped her reach international heights within few years of her career.
+Despite from being a poor family, her hard work helped her reach international heights within a few years of her career.
 She has acted in movies as well as TV Series.
-She is known for her roles in My Young Auntie, Mad Monkey Kung Fu, The Lady is the Boss and Martial Club.
+She is known for her roles in My Young Auntie, Mad Monkey Kung Fu, The Lady is the Boss, and Martial Club.

 2. Michelle Yeoh